jiachun23/claim_app/README.md

+#Django Claim App

-This is a sample of insurance claim app made with Django framework.
+This is a simple insurance claim app made with Django framework.